robbmj/node-project-template/README.md

 #### Running the unit tests

-To run the tests issue the command: `$ gulp test` or install Jasmin globally and run `$ npm run test`.
+To run the tests issue the command: `$ gulp test`.

-**Please always run the unit tests and fix any errors before committing code**

 #### Building the Documentation